CptMike/text_translation_dl/README.md

 # English to Greek Translation

+## Project Overview

 A Deep Learning course project that fine-tunes a pre-trained translation model to translate text from English to Greek.

----

-## What is this project?

 We take a model that already knows how to translate (MarianMT by Helsinki-NLP) and make it better by training it on a book dataset.
 We then measure how good the translations are using two metrics: BERTScore and SacreBLEU.

 ---